-I can assure you that there are some absolutely beautiful artificial Christmas trees and an almost unlimited range of sizes.
-While some of the larger ones can get above the $100 mark, the mid-sized ones at around $40 (or less!) are just as good.
+And while some of the bigger ones can get above the $100 mark, the mid-sized ones at around $40 (or less!) are just as good.

-And they last (practically) forever!
-The one my family owns has lasted 20 years and will most certainly be brought out again this year.
+Better yet, they last (practically) forever!
+The one my family owns has lasted 20 years and you can’t see any difference from year-to-year.

-I can also definitively confirm that Santa is still happy to leave presents under an artificial tree!
+I can also confirm that Santa is still happy to leave presents under an artificial tree!

 When you’re holding one sparkly Christmas decoration in your left hand and a slightly sparklier one in your right hand, it can be very tempting to go as bright as possible.